Lsrirang/Monitoring/README.md

 - Docker and Docker compose
 - Slack

+## 2.1 Architecture Layout
+This follows a layered architecture where each tool mentioned above has a specific job:
+- **Node Exporter** collects the system metrics like CPU,memory and disk usage from the host machine(i.e EC2 instance)
+- **cAdvisor** collects the container-level metrics such as container CPU and memory usage.
+- **Prometheus** this scrapes data from both Node Exporter and cAdvisor, stores it and watches if there are any issues based on the alert rules we defined.
+-  **Alertmanager** takes information about any alerts that are coming from Prometheus.
+When there is any alerts, it sends a message to our slack channe to notify us.
+-  **Grafana** connects to the data source in this case Prometheus to visualize the data that is being collected from the Prometheus.
+-  all these tools run as **Docker Containers** and we manage them easily using **Docker Compose**
+-  the entire setup runs on an **EC2 instance** in AWS, but it can work on any linux server.

+## 2.2 Why Prometheus?
+Prometheus has being chosen for this project because it fits better for infrastructure and container monitoring due to its Pull-based model and native support for alerting and integrates with Node Exporter and cAdvisor.
+It's also widely adopted for infrasturcture monitoring and works seamlessly with Grafana dashboards.
+InfluxDB is great for high frequency or custom metrics, but Prometheus is a better fit for this DevOps monitoring setup.

 ## 3. Setup
 ## 3.1 Prerequisites
 AWS EC2 instance or a similar VM running Amazon Linux 2 or a compatible Linux-based OS.